JurgenR/aioslsk/docs/source/SOULSEEK.rst

 User revoking operator:

-1. Send: :ref:`PrivateRoomRemoveOperator` : with room name and user name
+1. Send: :ref:`PrivateRoomRevokeOperator` : with room name and user name
 2. Receive:

-   * :ref:`PrivateRoomRemoveOperator` : with room name and user name (got this twice for some reason, perhaps a bug in the server?
-Should probably be :ref:`PrivateRoomRemoveOperator`)
+   * :ref:`PrivateRoomRevokeOperator` : with room name and user name (got this twice for some reason, perhaps a bug in the server?
+Should probably be :ref:`PrivateRoomRevokeOperator`)
    * Server message: User <user_name> is no longer an operator of room <room_name>

 User for which operator was revoked:

 1. Receive:

-   * :ref:`PrivateRoomRemoveOperator` : with room name and user name (got this twice)
+   * :ref:`PrivateRoomRevokeOperator` : with room name and user name (got this twice)
-   * :ref:`PrivateRoomOperatorRemoved` : with room name
+   * :ref:`PrivateRoomOperatorRevoked` : with room name
    * :ref:`RoomList`
    * :ref:`PrivateRoomUsers` : for all private rooms we are part of
    * :ref:`PrivateRoomOperators` : for all private rooms we are part of